pranati20/travel-management-system/README.md

 Booking Management: Users can book flights, hotels, and car rentals.

-Accommodation Suggestions: The system shows relevant accommodation options based on user input.
+Accommodation Suggestions: The system shows relevant accommodation and travel options based on user input.

 Itinerary Tracking: View and manage all travel plans in one place.

-Admin Panel: Admins can manage users, bookings, and system settings.